Client rights and protections against surprise billing

 Last updated: Aug.
 4, 2022

 Under the No Surprises Act (NSA), uninsured patients and commercially insured patients who choose not to use their benefits are entitled to a good-faith estimate (GFE) of charges from Foresight before scheduled services.
-If the actual charges by a particular provider or facility exceed the GFE amount by more than $400, the patient is entitled to dispute the charges under an arbitration process.
+If the actual charges by a particular clinician or facility exceed the GFE amount by more than $400, the patient is entitled to dispute the charges under an arbitration process.

 Good-faith estimates (GFEs) for self-pay and uninsured patients